MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 #### Custom comparison group

-The **Custom comparison group** lets you select a group of your choosing in the organization by using filters.
+The **Custom comparison group** lets you define a group of your choosing in the organization by using organizational attributes.
 In this example, we selected groups of employees who are at the same career stage and have the same work title as the individuals of interest.

 For example, one individual of interest was "Emil."
 Emil has just graduated from college and is a first-level engineer.
 In this example, the **Custom comparison group** also consists of people who’ve just graduated and are first-level engineers.
 The results of this comparison will appear in a second line for Emil in the query results file.